CanyonTurtle/dvhs-devteams/docs/mech.md

 - Screws are NOT exactly the right radius to fit inside the C channel squares.
 They are a bit smaller, which allows you to shift the metal a bit in a joint (which leads to less exactness.)
 Except for [shoulder screws](https://www.vexrobotics.com/all-screws.html) which do.
 - C channel side-panels are NOT 0.5" exactly (see above).
 This implies things about how C Channels line up.

-As you practice building in VEX, you will see that spacing exactness will determine how professional and how clean your robot 'feels'.
+As you practice building in VEX, you will see that spacing exactness will determine how professional and how clean the robot 'feels'.
 Tight, exact, planned spacing is key.

 Let's show a very simple scenario where you will need to calculate spacing: gears.